|2017 Retiree Benefits Summary|

 Individuals who retired from Dartmouth on or before December 31, 2010 are entitled to a $5,000 Retired Employee Death Benefit from the College.
 Employees name a beneficiary for this benefit at retirement and can change that beneficiary at any time.

-In the event you are reemployed into an active benefits-eligible position (and your break in benefits-eligible service was more than one year), you will be considered a "new employee" and will not be eligible for a subsidy from Dartmouth toward retiree health insurance.
-New employees will have access to retiree health insurance plans at the Dartmouth group rate once they satisfy the eligibility period again, but will be responsible for the full premium cost.
-Breaks in benefits-eligible service of one year or less will not affect retiree eligibility.
+In the event you are reemployed into an active benefits-eligible position (and your break in benefits-eligible service was more than one year), you will be considered a "new employee" and will no longer be eligible for a subsidy from Dartmouth toward retiree health insurance.
+New employees will have access to retiree health insurance plans at the Dartmouth group rate once they satisfy the eligibility period, and will be responsible for the full premium cost.
+Breaks in benefits-eligible service of one year or less will not affect retiree health eligibility.

 * Important: Retirees reemployed in a temporary position may work full or part-time up to 9 consecutive months.
 At that time, their position would be reviewed for reclassification as a regular position.
 If reclassified as regular and working an average of 20 hours a week or more, you will be considered a "new employee" for benefits purposes and the Re-Employment rules noted above will apply.